HISPlayer/UnityWindows-SDK/unity-hdrp.md

 ### Creating HDRP/Lit Material

-After installing the HDRP, you will be able to create the material with the attached Render Texture following the same steps from [Render Texture](https://hisplayer.github.io/UnityWindows-SDK/#/setup-guide?id=configure-hisplayer-properties).
+After installing the HDRP, you will be able to create the material with the attached Render Texture following the same steps from  [**Render Texture**](./setup-guide.md#RenderTexture)

 This process will create a material with the shader **HDRP/Lit** with the RenderTexture attached to the *Base Map* attribute.

-Finally, attach the created Render Texture to the *Multi Stream Properties* in the Editor (more information in [Configure HISPlayer Properties](https://hisplayer.github.io/UnityWindows-SDK/#/setup-guide?id=multi-stream-properties)) and play the scene.
+Finally, attach the created Render Texture to the *Multi Stream Properties* in the Editor (more information in [**Configure HISPlayer Properties**](./setup-guide.md#Configure-HISPlayer-properties)) and play the scene.

 <p align="center">
 <img width="700" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/fbdf3cdd-991f-4884-a720-6af9c93a1e23">